Ginger + Warm milk = Pudding. That's it. No agar agar, no gelatin, no cornstarch...nothing to set the pudding other than the ginger itself!

 Grate the ginger using a fine grater, or chop and blend in a food processor or blender.
 Squeeze the ginger juice out either by pressing the grated ginger through a fine mesh sieve, or wrap it in cheese cloth and wring it out like I did in the video.
 (I find I get more juice out with the cheese cloth method.)
 Discard the fibre.
 (Tip: do not juice the ginger ahead of time as the enzymes will die off as the juice sits, and it won't set the pudding)

-Stir the ginger juice well—as you'll notice that the starch in the ginger juice settles very quickly—and add 2 tsp of ginger juice into each of the serving cup.
+Stir the ginger juice well—as you'll notice that the starch in the ginger juice settles very quickly—and add 2 teaspoon of ginger juice into each of the serving cup.

 Combine the milk, evaporated milk, and sugar in a heat-proof container (best to use a spouted container for easy pouring) and microwave just until it starts to steam.
 Use an instant-read thermometer and check the temperature.
 You want the temperature to be around 70°C-75°C (although I've had success with temperatures from 65°C - 80°C without noticing a significant difference in firmness).